This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this crispy smashed Brussels sprouts recipe, check out our Leftover Ingredients Recipe Finder.

 - Brussels Sprouts: This recipe uses 1/4 pound of Brussels sprouts, the perfect amount for a small batch.
 Roasting makes them crispy on the outside and tender inside.
-If you have extras, try them in Brussels Sprouts Salad.
+If you have extras, try our small Brussels sprouts salad or our small batch air fryer Brussels sprouts recipes.

 - Olive Oil: I use extra virgin olive oil for its rich flavor, but a lighter olive oil works too.